 An additional requirement for citizens of the United States, Canada, Australia, India, Albania, Moldova, South Korea, and The Philippines is that pension insurance has been paid for less than 5 years (60 monthly contributions) in total.

 Seamless, quick, and secure refunds in your preferred currency: claim your refund online.

 Can I get my pension money back if I leave Germany?

 After leaving Germany and currently living in a non-EU country, non-EU citizens could get a refund of their mandatory contributions to the German pension fund 24 months after the last insurance contribution payment.

-Citizens of the United States, Canada, Australia, India, Albania, Moldova, South Korea, Turkey, and The Philippines make an exception, you can only get a refund if you paid contributions for less than 5 years altogether.
+Citizens of the United States, Canada, Australia, India, Albania, Moldova, South Korea, and The Philippines make an exception, you can only get a refund if you paid contributions for less than 5 years altogether.

 How Do I Calculate My German Pension Refund Amount?

 To calculate the amount of money you will get back (eligibility given) is a simple formula:

 Your gross salary of every year you worked (up to a maximum equal to the cap) times the percentage in the corresponding year.